Foxboron/iii/README.md

 suckless version of suckless ii, but with horriblehorrible Golang.
 http://tools.suckless.org/ii/

-iii (and ii) is a filsystem-based IRC client, using files and FIFO pipes to communicate with the IRC server.
+iii (and ii) is a filesystem-based IRC client, using files and FIFO pipes to communicate with the IRC server.
 It allows the creation of simple scripts and bots.